dataaxiom/ghcr-cleanup-action/README.md

 repository and package names but for cross-project and multiple package support these can be overridden by setting the owner, repository and package options.

-The example below uses a regular express as the selector for the `delete-tags` option.
+The example below uses a regular expression as the selector for the `delete-tags` option.

 ```yaml
 jobs: